PhD, University of Manchester, 2008

 MA, University of Manchester, 2004

 Jenny Peterson joined the department from the Humanitarian & Conflict Response Institute (Manchester) where she worked as a lecturer from 2009-2013.
-She is broadly interested in the politics of international aid with her past work analysing process of liberal peacebuilding and critiques thereof.
+She is broadly interested in the politics of international aid with her past work analyzing process of liberal peacebuilding and critiques thereof.
 Finding much of this critical work homogenizing of a diverse range of processes she has recently began exploring conceptual and empirical deviations from the liberal model.
-Engaging with debates on agonism, resistance, hybridity and political space she is now exploring diversity and innovation, both local and international, in peace/justice movements.
+Engaging with debates on pacifism, agonism, resistance, hybridity and political space she is now exploring diversity and innovation, both local and international, in peace/justice movements.
 She has conducted research and led student fieldtrips in Kosovo, Sri Lanka and Ghana.
-Her teaching interests include international relations, comparative politics, humanitarian studies and peace studies.
-Based in Political Science will also be teaching at UBC’s new Vantage College.
+Her teaching interests include peace studies, international relations, humanitarian studies and human rights.

 Peterson, J (August, 2018) ‘Why we should try publishing with our undergraduates’ Times Higher Education Online https://www.timeshighereducation.com/blog/why-we-should-try-publishing-our-undergraduates?fbclid=IwAR3x9RbE0v5ORjNgUY2h6PhrABCQ4BnlnUZvCv7XLyaR6RXgkJdCJO7f6_g